thammegowda/summary/nmt/content/03-unsup/01-unsupervised-nmt.md

   + Shared Encoder, forced interlingua using adversarial loss.
 Shared Decoder too for regularization
   + BOS (first token) of the shared decoder is the language id token.
 Encoder's first token is not modified unlike Johnson et al 2016.
   + Loss is Denoising reconstruction + backtranslation loss ; Note: No adversarial loss ?
 Maybe bcoz the encoder is shared, no need to explicitly force it to learn interlingua
-+  NOTE: authors never explicitly mentioned that the weights of 3 out of 4 layers were shared as suggested by Yang et al 2018 (see above).
-However in the code it is done.
-Code didn’t run our cluster and authors said to use XLM instead which is much better (see below) (Lample & Artetxe, 2019)
++  NOTE:  the weights of 3 out of 4 layers were shared as suggested by Yang et al 2018 (see above) (as seen in code, not clear from the paper).
 + Validation and model selection via roundtrip BLEU ( x -> y -> x;  y-> x->y).
 + Note: Roundtrip BLEU correlates well for transformer but not for LSTMs, nobody knows why!
 They used a small validation set of 100 parallel sentences for LSTMs validation

 ### [Cross-lingual Language Model Pretraining](https://arxiv.org/pdf/1901.07291.pdf) {% cite DBLP:journals/corr/abs-1901-07291 %}
 + Code is made available on gitub at [facebookresearch/XLM](https://github.com/facebookresearch/XLM) .
 (Very well written!)
 + Improvements over lample et al 2018; better initialization
-+ Instead of  initializing (just) embeddings they train auto encoders with different objectives: causal LM (predict next token given left context); masked LM predict some masked token in sequence given both left and right context
++ Instead of  initializing (just) embeddings they train language models encoders with different objectives: causal LM (predict next token given left context); masked LM predict some masked token in sequence given both left and right context
-+ If you have parallel data, you can do Translation LM; concat src + tgt sequence, mask out some sequences on both source and target!
-Nice!! (we should try this way of training transformer model)
++ If parallel data is available, it can be used to do Translation LM; concat src + tgt sequence, mask out some sequences on both source and target.
+Nice!!
-+ Mix all the languages; adjust sampling to balance low and high resources
++ When training Language Models: Mix all the languages; adjust sampling to balance low and high resources
++ Unlike earlier works which only used embeddings for auto encoders; this model initialized encoder and decoder layers from Cross Lingual Language model(XLM).
+ + XLM is a BERT like transformer model trained using Masked LM.
+Embeddings are sum of word emb, postional emb, language embeddings
+ + Embeddings, Encoder layers, Generation Matrix weghts are all compatible from XML  to NMT's encoder
+ + Decoder gets most of the weights; misses source-attention weights from XLM,  but thats okay!
-+ Denoising AE and online backtranslation are still the key
++ Denoising AE and online backtranslation are still the key components
 + High BLEU scores comparable with supervised MT (going to try this)
 + Computationally expensive: Language models are way expensive (they needed 64 top of the class GPUs), MT finetuning is relatively inexpensive however still expensive (they needed 8 GPUs)